vtex/vtex-courses/courses/service/05_events-triggers/en.md

    }
    ```

-4. Finally, run `vtex link` and for every event fired, you should see the live users retrieved from the _Analytics_.
+4. Finally, run `vtex link`, and for every event fired, you should see the live users retrieved from the _Analytics_.
    The result should be like this:
    ![image](https://user-images.githubusercontent.com/43679629/85150833-69ffda80-b229-11ea-9260-b9255adf7d9c.png)